ali-khanbeigi/fmcg-sales-analysis/README.md

-# fmcg-sales-analysis
+# FMCG Sales Analysis
 FMCG sales analysis using Python and Power BI
-# FMCG Sales Analysis

 ## Project Overview
 This project analyzes FMCG sales data using Python, SQL, and Power BI.